We have multiple levels of compute that let our users optimize the cost-to-performance ratio.

 Depending on the size and degree of urgency, simulation tasks can be directed by user to different submission queues to optimize cost/efficiency ratio.

-* maximum number of nodes per single cluster, may be administratively adjusted depending on load
+1. maximum number per single cluster, may be administratively adjusted depending on load

-** exact seconds = jobs are charged according to consumed walltime in seconds;
+2. jobs are charged according to the number of core-seconds consumed

-*** whole hours = jobs are charged according to the number of Node-hours consumed, each partial hour is charged as whole
+4. jobs are charged according to the number of node-seconds consumed

 Approximate wait times for a single job to start (unless datacenter capacity is exceeded):